anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
-Next, search for "Virtual networks"to manually create the virtual network for the domain controller.
+Next, search for "Virtual networks" to manually create the virtual network for the domain controller.
 </p>
 <br />